Mosa Moshabela

-Matlagolo Mosa Moshabela is a South African medical doctor, academic, and researcher specializing in public health and primary health care.
-He is recognized for his contributions to health systems research, particularly in the areas of HIV/AIDS, tuberculosis and COVID-19.
-He has held key academic administrative roles and began his appointment as Vice-Chancellor of the University of Cape Town on 1 August 2024.
+Matlagolo Mosa Moshabela is the current Vice-Chancellor of the University of Cape Town, succeeding Mamokgethi Phakeng on 1 October 2024.
+Phakeng had resigned in 2023 after an independent investigation into UK governance and Daya Reddy had served as interim Vice-Chancellor before Moshabela was elected.

 Early life and education

 Mosa Moshabela was born and raised in South Africa.
 He pursued his medical degree at the University of KwaZulu-Natal, where he developed a strong interest in public health and primary care.
 Following his undergraduate studies, Moshabela completed a training in Family Medicine from MEDUNSA and subsequently earned a PhD in Public Health from the University of the Witwatersrand.
 He obtained a master's degree in Demography and Health from the London School of Hygiene and Tropical Medicine.

 Career

 Academic positions

 Moshabela has held various academic positions throughout his career.
 This includes being Dean of the School of Nursing and Public Health at the University of KwaZulu-Natal and subsequently Deputy Vice-Chancellor for research and Innovation.
 His academic work is characterized by a commitment to improving health care delivery and addressing the social determinants of health, particularly in sub-Saharan Africa.